They Want Our Children

 In the past years we have seen school systems across the country fighting to keep parents and parental choice out of their children’s schools.
 Montgomery County, Maryland, right across the river from Virginia, took their fight all the way to the United States Supreme Court to prevent parents from opting their children out of mandatory LGBTQ+ training.

-In at least a dozen states, and unions have actively opposed aimed at bringing curriculum transparency to public schools.
+In at least a dozen states, Democrats and teachers unions have actively opposed legislation aimed at bringing curriculum transparency to public schools.
 They have fought against “Parents’ Bill of Rights” laws that would ensure parents are informed when sensitive topics are taught.
 In Virginia, House Democrats even voted against a widely supported bipartisan bill that would have required schools to notify parents within 24 hours if a student dies from a suspected drug overdose from drugs obtained on campus or at school activities—a measure designed to keep families informed and students safe.

 Why are democrats fighting so hard to keep parents from being involved in their children’s education, when study after study shows that parental involvement improves educational outcomes?